apache/arrow/r/README.md

 the C++ library.
 See the [Arrow project installation page](https://arrow.apache.org/install/) to find pre-compiled binary packages for some common Linux distributions, including Debian, Ubuntu, and CentOS.
-You’ll need to install `libarrow-dev` and `libparquet-dev`.
+You’ll need to install `libparquet-dev` on Debian and Ubuntu, or `parquet-devel` on CentOS.
+This will also automatically install the arrow C++ library as a dependency.

 If you install the `arrow` package from source and the C++ library is not found, the R package functions will notify you that Arrow is not